Azure/azure-sdk-for-js/sdk/playwrighttesting/microsoft-playwright-testing/samples/v1/javascript/manually-connecting-to-browsers/README.md

 # How to integrate your test suite with Microsoft Playwright Testing service if you are manually launching browsers in tests

-This guide will walk you through the steps to integrate your Playwright project where you are launching browsers from within the tests with the service.
+This guide will walk you through the steps to integrate your Playwright project, where you are launching browsers from within the tests, with the service.

 ### Prerequisites